nauam/Courses/docs/manual/workflow-steps/pagerduty.md

 ## What is PagerDuty?

 PagerDuty is a software that provides incident response management services to IT operations teams.
 When an incident is created, PagerDuty makes it easy for IT teams to track that incident for the duration of its life.
-The QW Control and PagerDuty integration allows teams to run diagnostic and corrective actions to minimize the duration of the incident, as well as get event notifications within PagerDuty.
+The Rundeck and PagerDuty integration allows teams to run diagnostic and corrective actions to minimize the duration of the incident, as well as get event notifications within PagerDuty.

 :::tip
 Some job steps require specifying the key path in either project settings (`project.pagerduty.api_key_path=keys/pd/api`) or framework.properties (`pagerduty.api_key_path=keys/pd/api`) before configuring the steps.
 There are dynamic fields that will populate with Escalation Policies, etc. to help streamline configuration.
 (Be sure to replace "keys/pd/api" with your own key storage path and key name)